cooscoos/stipends/pages/markdown/map_method.md

 ##### Ireland

-Searches on findPhD revealed Irish stipends are typically €18,000/yr--19,500/yr.
+Searches on findPhD revealed Irish stipends are typically €18,000/yr&mdash;19,500/yr.
 It is unclear, but we believe that fees on scholarships are usually covered for UK students.

 ##### Netherlands

-Searches on findPhD revealed gross annual salaries of €29,000/yr -- €41,000/yr, and here we will take the lower end as a value.
+Searches on findPhD revealed gross annual salaries of €29,000/yr &mdash; €41,000/yr, and here we will take the lower end as a value.

 There are typically no fees for students in the Netherlands [[NLD1]](https://www.findaphd.com/guides/phd-study-in-netherlands)